 Corralach is an Inverness, Highlands, based Folk duo dedicated to keeping our vocal tradition alive.
 We sing a wide range of songs drawn from Scotland, Ireland and America, together with self-penned offerings, both accompanied and a cappella.
 Our music is voice led, with an emphasis on harmony.
 Corralach are happy to travel for gigs in Hotels, Folk Clubs or at Festivals and welcome enquiries from event organisers.
-In 2016 we are played in a range of venues from Haddington Folk Club in East Lothian with Stirling and Falkirk Folk Clubs in between, a summer season in The Columba Hotel, Inverness, Hootananny's and The Glen Mhor Hotel.
-We have bookings in 2017 for Falkirk Folk Club, Dalgety Bay Folk Club in Aberdour, The Slanj Restaurant in Arrochar, The Portsoy Boat Festival Harbour Stage and a summer season in The Columba Hotel in Inverness.
+We have played in a range of venues from Haddington Folk Club, Stirling and Falkirk Folk Clubs and are resident at Ardersier Folk Club, we have also played 5 summer seasons in The Columba Hotel, Inverness, Hootananny's and The Glen Mhor Hotel.
+We have bookings in 2018 for Stirling and Irvine Folk Clubs, are providing support for Bruce MacGregor and Mark Clements, Bob Massie and others in a fundraiser for the Vine Trust and are booked for a summer season in The Glen Mhor Hotel in Inverness.

 Tony Perridge, 6 string and 12 string guitars, mandolin, lead and harmony vocals.